 Jake played in the Washington Nationals organization from 2013-2017 before getting picked up by the Chicago White Sox half way through the 2017 season.
 He played with the White Sox through the end of the 2018 season and is currently a free agent.
 During his 6 year professional career, Jake has experience as a starter, reliever, and closer at almost every level in the minor leagues.

-Cole Solomon grew up in Coppell, TX and attended Coppell High School.
-He was high school teammates with Marco Navarro where he spent 3 years as the starting catcher on the #1 team in the nation.
+Cole Solomon grew up in Coppell, TX and attended Coppell High School where he spent 3 years as the starting catcher on the #1 team in the nation.
 During his senior year, he hit .340 and was 1st team all-district.
 After high school, Cole spent his freshman year at Abilene Christian University starting 43 games as a Catcher/3rd baseman.

 Cole transferred for his sophomore season to Fort Scott Community College hitting .344 with 11 home runs and 35 RBI’s and received ALL-KJCCC Honors.
 Cole finished his collegiate career with a 3 year span at the University of Texas at Arlington as a catcher, while not allowing a single passed ball during UTA career and finished with a near perfect .996 fielding percentage.